Will eating or drinking fenugreek, supplements, capsules or tea, cause a miscarriage? This is what you are going to find out in this post.

 Pregnant women are consuming fenugreek daily in these countries without ever suffering from miscarriages, but the problem lies with the amount, for example, small amounts of fenugreek found in curry preparations is completely safe, however taking fenugreek supplements or massive amounts of fenugreek, like two tablespoons a day may be extremely dangerous.

-Fenugreek is also responsible for increasing the oxytocin level in the bloodstream, and let me remind you that this neurotransmitter is responsible for increasing the contractions of the uterus, which is probably very bad for pregnancy, especially during the last months.
+Another very important information for you to consider, fenugreek is also responsible for increasing the oxytocin level in the bloodstream, and let me remind you that this neurotransmitter is responsible for increasing the contractions of the uterus, which is very bad for pregnancy, especially during the last months.

 Although fenugreek seeds have been consumed for thousands of years by humans, you need to understand that when a woman is pregnant, she is going through some of the most critical times in her life, not because of the weakness of her fetus, but because her body is producing many different hormones which are essential to her well-being and that of her fetus as well.